Detailed CV for Nigel Bromley

 eastern part of the UK on the Executive Committee of BN, for driving policy

 decisions from the centre outwards, and for ensuring that internal communications

-work.
-I also try to visit as many Naturist events as I can, in my region and in
+worked.
+I also visited as many naturist events as I could, in my region and in

 the rest of the UK.